AryanNateq/Supercraft/README.md

 # Supercraft
-A Minecraft-like game written entirely in JavaFX!
+An extremely lightweight Minecraft-like game written entirely in JavaFX!